ThreeMammals/Ocelot/docs/features/logging.rst

 Logging
 =======

-Ocelot uses the standard logging interfaces ILoggerFactory / ILogger<T> at the moment.
-This is encapsulated in  IOcelotLogger / IOcelotLoggerFactory with an implementation for the standard asp.net core logging stuff at the moment.
+Ocelot uses the standard logging interfaces ``ILoggerFactory`` / ``ILogger<T>`` at the moment.
+This is encapsulated in ``IOcelotLogger`` / ``IOcelotLoggerFactory`` with an implementation for the standard ASP.NET Core logging stuff at the moment.
 This is because Ocelot add's some extra info to the logs such as request id if it is configured.

 There is a global error handler that should catch any exceptions thrown and log them as errors.